fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 "%}

-{% include alert.html class='danger' title='Table of Contents' text="
+{% include alert.html class='danger' title='BEFORE CLASS ON WEDNESDAY' text="
-- BEFORE CLASS ON WEDNESDAY, update our [Table of Contents Data](https://docs.google.com/spreadsheets/d/1EBAxMEabmmgxiU_0yabIDr6r8Cnevtv63KXDbae33T4/edit#gid=0).
+- Update our [Table of Contents Data](https://docs.google.com/spreadsheets/d/1EBAxMEabmmgxiU_0yabIDr6r8Cnevtv63KXDbae33T4/edit#gid=0).
 Double check your abstract, image, and the link.
 "%}

 ### 8: Last questions/comments and course wrap up
 - No new readings.

-{% include alert.html class='warning' title='In class' text="
+{% include alert.html class='warning' title='Class' text="
 - Course Retrospective
 - What I hope you can do with historiography
 - Final essay revision advice
 - Final course reflection advice
 "%}

 ## All revisions due by Dec 15!